|Dewan Purnaiah of Mysore /alchetron.com/|

 |Mysore coat of arms.
 Wadiyar dynasty.
 Wikipedia|

 Purnaiah worked hard to improve the quality of life in Mysore state.
 He gave due importance to public works and many of them even to day, stand as a great testimony to his vision and foresight.
-Several tanks were dug, including a 9 - mile canal to supply drinking water to Mysore and to meet the agricultural needs.
+Several water tanks were dug, including a 9 - mile canal to supply drinking water to Mysore and to meet the agricultural needs.
 A stone bridge, was built during his time across river Kaveri connecting Srirangapattana with Kirangur and was dedicated to Marquess of Wellesley, the Governor General.
 The bridge has survived so far for more than two hundred years.
-It was during his period countless choultries (free food and lodge ) were built in the name of Maharajah of Mysore to take care of the needs of travelers in those days.
+It was during his period countless choultries (free food and lodge ) were built in the name of Maharajah of Mysore to take care of the needs of long-distance travelers in those days.
 But, they are known as"Dewan Purniah's Chatras".
 Yet another contribution of this great Dewan was improving the efficiency of the revenue department and management of lands.
 He introduced methodical surreys of government land and for better administration and created posts like Shekdars, Amaldars and Tehsildars who are vested with certain powers.
 Border patrolling and watch became a necessity as there were skirmishes near the state borders, a legacy of early regime.

 |Lord Harris Residence, later residence of Puraniah, Seringapatam wikipedia.|